chavid/MyDevTools/README.md

 # General use

-Starting from a bash shell, one should source `bin/env.sh <SUBDIR>`, with the selected subdirectory as argument (for example `DevCpp20`).
+Starting from a bash shell, and staying into any directory, one should source `<MyDevToolsDir>/bin/env.sh [<SubDir>]`.
+If `<SubDir>` is given, the script will search locally if `./<SubDir>` contains a Docker recipe and tag.
+If not found locally, it will search the same in `<MyDevToolsDir>/<SubDir>`.
+If `<SubDir>` is not given, the script will search a recipe recursively from the current directory.

 This will make available the following commands:
 - `dbuild`: alias to the `build.sh` script, building the docker image and tagging it with the name within `image.txt`.
-- `drun [arguments]`: alias to the `run.sh` script, will start a new interactive container, from the docker image whose name is taken from `image.txt`, and mounting the current working directory as `/work`.
+- `dbash`: alias to the `run.sh` script, will start a new interactive container, from the docker image whose name is taken from `Dockertag`, mount the current working directory as `/work`, and start a bash shell.

-Also few utilities:
+Those other commands  are available after in the orginal bash shell, once `env.sh` has been source:
 - `count`: count the code lines in the current directory and subdirectories.
 - `oval`: automatically run regression tests and/or various set of commands.

+If the docker recipe include a copy of `<MyDevToolsDir>/bin` as `/mydevtools` in the image, and define `bash --rcfile /mydevtools/bashrc` as teh defautl image command (`CMD`), then the utilities above will also be available in the corresponding containers.

 # Files in `bin` subdirectory